benday-inc/csharp-course/lab-03-unit-testing-with-nunit/lab-03-02-Testing-Edge-Cases-and-Exceptions.md

 > ![Screenshot Placeholder: Updated `Divide` method in the Calculator class]

 ### Step 2: Write Tests for Edge Cases
-1. Open the `CalculatorTests.cs` file in the `CalculatorApp.Tests` project.
+1. Open the `CalculatorTests.cs` file in the `NunitLab.UnitTests` project.
 2. Add the following tests to handle edge cases:
    ```csharp
    [Test]